Custom Website Development vs WordPress in South Africa

 The smarter question is total cost over time.

-Change cost Can rise if plugins or structure become limiting Often more predictable when the build is well scoped
+• Change cost: WordPress costs can rise if plugins or structure become limiting.
+For custom work, changes are often more predictable when the build is well scoped.

-Rebuild risk Higher when the first setup is too constrained Lower when the architecture matches growth needs
+• Rebuild risk: WordPress risk rises when the first setup is too constrained.
+The risk is lower when custom architecture matches growth needs.

-That is why a lower first quote does not always mean lower long-term cost.
+That is why a lower first quote does not necessarily mean lower long-term cost.

 SEO and performance implications